Battle of Fort Duquesne

-The Battle of Fort Duquesne was British assault on the eponymous French fort (later the site of Pittsburgh) that was repulsed with heavy losses on 14 September 1758, during the French and Indian War.
+The Battle of Fort Duquesne was a British assault on the French-controlled Fort Duquesne (later the site of Pittsburgh) on 14 September 1758, during the French and Indian War.
+This force was out-maneuvered, surrounded, and largely destroyed by the French and their native allies led by François-Marie Le Marchand de Lignery.

-The attack on Fort Duquesne was part of a large-scale British expedition with 6,000 troops led by General John Forbes to drive the French out of the contested Ohio Country (the upper Ohio River Valley) and clear the way for an invasion of Canada.
-Forbes ordered Major James Grant of the 77th Regiment to reconnoiter the area with 850 men.
-Grant, apparently on his own initiative, proceeded to attack the French position using traditional European military tactics.
-His force was out-maneuvered, surrounded, and largely destroyed by the French and their native allies led by François-Marie Le Marchand de Lignery.
-Major Grant was taken prisoner and the British survivors retreated fitfully to Fort Ligonier.
+Background

-After repulsing this advance party, the French, deserted by some of their native allies and vastly outnumbered by the approaching Forbes, blew up their magazines and burnt Fort Duquesne.
-In November the French withdrew from the Ohio Valley and British colonists erected Fort Pitt on the site.
+A large-scale British expedition was organised in July 1758 to drive the French out of the contested Ohio Country (the upper Ohio River Valley) and clear the way for an invasion of Canada.
+With 6,000 troops led by General John Forbes it also included a contingent of Virginians led by George Washington.

-Forbes commanded between 5,000 and 7,000 men, including a contingent of Virginians led by George Washington.
-Forbes, very ill, did not keep up with the advance of his army, but entrusted it to his second in command, Lt.
+Having set out a road was constructed with forts and redoubtable built every forty miles.
+Slowly the expedition advanced, but Forbes, very ill, did not keep up with the advance of his army, but entrusted it to his second in command, Lt.
 Col. Henry Bouquet, a Swiss officer commanding a battalion of the Royal American Regiment.
-Bouquet sanctioned a reconnaissance of Fort Duquesne by Major James Grant of Ballindalloch.
+As they approached Fort Duquesne by late August, Bouquet sanctioned Major James Grant of Ballindalloch of the 77th Regiment to reconnoiter the area with 850 men.

 Battle

-On September 11, 1758, Grant led over 800 men to scout the environs of Fort Duquesne ahead of Forbes' main column.
+On September 11, 1758, Grant led the men to scout the environs of Fort Duquesne ahead of Forbes' main column.
 Bouquet believed the fort to be held by 500 French and 300 Indians, a force too strong to be attacked by Grant's detachment.
 Grant, who arrived in the vicinity of the fort on September 13, believed there were only 200 enemy within the fort, and sent a small party of 50 men forward to scout.
-These saw no enemy outside the fort; they burned a storehouse and returned to Grant's main position, two miles (3 km) from the fort.
+These men saw no enemy outside the fort; they burned a storehouse and returned to Grant's main position, two miles (3 km) from the fort.

-The next morning, Grant divided his force into several parts.
+Grant attempted to deceive and trap the French and Native force however in doing so he fatally split his own force and allowed his corps to be defeated in detail.
+Grant's divided force was subsequently unable to support each other.
 A company of the 77th, under a Capt.
 McDonald, approached the fort with drums beating and pipes playing as a decoy.
 A force of 400 men lay in wait to ambush the enemy when they went out to attack McDonald, and several hundred more under the Virginian Maj.
-Andrew Lewis were concealed near the force's baggage train in the hope of surprising an enemy attack there ...
+Andrew Lewis were concealed near the force's baggage train in the hope of surprising an enemy attack there.